 Candidates are provided with a copy of the UCAT ANZ Examination Rules to read prior to testing.
 This document advises that if you experience issues that affect your test, you must notify the invigilator immediately by raising your hand so the matter can be addressed.

 - If you become ill during your test, notify the invigilator.

 - If you are not well enough to continue, you should ask the invigilator to end your test.
-You then need to email the UCAT ANZ Office with medical documentation within 1 business day of your test sitting.
+You must then email the UCAT ANZ Office with medical documentation within 1 day of your test sitting.

-- If you choose to continue testing, UCAT ANZ will consider this as a mitigating circumstance.
+- If you choose to continue testing, UCAT ANZ will not consider this as mitigating circumstances.